-Add lion related items throughout the room.
-Lion stuffed animals would look lovely.
+Add lion-related items throughout the room.
+Lion stuffed animals would look adorable.

 The Leo Bathroom

-Make sure your bathroom is setup to where it can handle steam and won't get mold from this.
+Make sure your bathroom can handle steam and won’t get mold.
 The bathroom should have warm and soothing elements.
-Work with elements of a young sun -- from sunrise to noon.
+Work with elements of a young sun — from sunrise to noon.

 Also, add heart sharped items or stars.
 You want the bathroom to feel like a place where you can be rejuvenated and pampered.
 You don’t want it to be so relaxing that it makes you feel drowsy.

 - With more metal elements likely in the bathroom, you’ll want to avoid having too fierce of fire energy in the room.